Trump and Kim's on/off bromance

 Trump and Kim: An on/off bromance

-Donald Trump calls off his highly anticipated meeting with Kim Jong-un, in yet another twist in their turbulent story.
+Donald Trump and Kim Jong-un's highly anticipated meeting in Singapore is on, then off, then on again like a bad bromance.

-Video by Tessa Wong
+Video by Tessa Wong.

 -